Homotopy theory of coalgebras over operads: Model-categories of coalgebras

 If we define a coalgebra structure on $C\otimes I$ using condition~\ref{cond:mainoperadassumption}, we get diagram where $\alpha_{C\otimes I}$ is the classifying map for the coalgebra structure on $C\otimes I$.

 We claim that this diagram commutes.
 The fact that $F$ is a coalgebra morphism implies that the upper right square commutes.
-The large square on the left (bordered by $C\otimes I$ on all four corners) commutes by the property of co-augmentation maps and classifying maps.
-The two smaller squares on the left (i.e., the large square with the map $H$ added to it) commute by the universal properties of cofree coalgebras (which imply that induced maps to cofree coalgebras are uniquely determined by their composites with co-augmentations).
-The diagram in the statement of the result is just the outer upper square of this diagram, so we have proved the claim. \end{proof} This result implies a homotopy invariance property of the \emph{categorical product,} $A_{0}\boxtimes A_{1}$, defined explicitly in definition~\ref{def:catprod} of appendix~\ref{sec:Basic-constructions}.
+The large square on the left (bordered by $C\otimes I$ on all four corners) commutes by the property of co-generating maps (of cofree coalgebras) and classifying maps.
+The two smaller squares on the left (i.e., the large square with the map $H$ added to it) commute by the universal properties of cofree coalgebras (which imply that induced maps to cofree coalgebras are uniquely determined by their composites with co-generating maps).
+The diagram in the statement of the result is just the outer upper square of this diagram, so we have proved the claim. \end{proof} This result implies a homotopy invariance property of the \emph{categorical product,} $A_{0}\boxtimes A_{1}$, defined explicitly in definition~\ref{def:catprod} of appendix~\ref{sec:Basic-constructions}. \begin{lem} Let $g:B\to C$ be a fibration in $\ircoalgcat$ and let $f:A\to C$ be a morphism in $\ircoalgcat$.
+Then the projection is a fibration.\end{lem} \begin{rem*} The notation $A\boxtimes^{C}B$ denotes a fibered product --- see definition~\ref{def:catfiberedproduct} in appendix~\ref{sub:Categorical-products} for the precise definition.
+In other words, pullbacks of fibrations are fibrations.\end{rem*} \begin{proof} Consider the diagram where $U\to V$ is a trivial cofibration.
+The defining property of a categorical product implies that any map to $A\boxtimes^{C}B\subseteq A\boxtimes B$ is determined by its composites with the projections Consider the composite $p_{B}\circ u:U\to B$.
+The commutativity of the solid arrows in diagram~\ref{dia:text1} implies that the diagram commutes and this implies that the solid arrows in the diagram commute.
+The fact that $g:B\to C$ is a \emph{fibration} implies that the dotted arrow exists in diagram~\ref{dia:text2}, which implies the existence of a map $V\to A\boxtimes B$ whose composites with $f$ and $g$ agree.
+This defines a map $V\to A\boxtimes^{C}B$ that makes \emph{all} of diagram~\ref{dia:text1} commute.
+The conclusion follows. \end{proof}